Feelpath Logo

 Being largely unaware of my internal emotional experiences strained my interpersonal relationships, increased my depression and anxiety, and created hurdles to engaging in therapy.

-When I learned that alexithymia is a modifiable trait, I worked with my therapist to start building Feelpath.
-We designed Feelpath so that therapy clients like myself can heal more effectively and therapists can deliver better care around alexithymia.
+When I learned that alexithymia is a modifiable trait, and with the encouragement of my therapist, I started building Feelpath.
+I designed Feelpath so that therapy clients like myself can heal more effectively and therapists can deliver better care for alexithymia.

-Feelpath offers alexithymia detection for therapists and education for clients, so others like me could get the guidance and attention needed to strengthen their emotional awareness and communication skills.
+Feelpath offers alexithymia detection for therapists and education for clients, so others like me can get the guidance and attention needed to strengthen their emotional awareness and communication skills.

 Nick Venturino